 Quantity and speed is important in web development as well.
 The best developers, musicians, and writers aren’t so because they are geniuses.
 Instead, they get better over time, with each new piece they work on.

 The more deliberate practice you put in, the faster you can acquire your skills, the better you get overtime and reach world-class status if that’s your goal.

-RSA Principle #11 – Teach Everything You Know
+Principle #11 – Teach everything you know

 I added this principle to Josh Kaufman’s Rapid Skill Acquisition principles because I believe teaching is the fastest route to mastery and expertise in every field.